 As shown above, CyberArk hosts the entire Alero and Privilege Cloud service in the cloud as a seamless workflow to enable remote employees and third-party vendors.
 The only self-hosted component of the solution for customers is the Privilege Cloud Connector, which is automatically hardened by CyberArk.
 CyberArk also hardens the underlying OS, helping organizations save additional time and increase confidence in the overall security of the back end.

-For those who would like to try Alero for securing remote vendor access to CyberArk, we are now offering a 30-day free trial.
-For more information on CyberArk’s leading PAM as a service solution, click here.
+For those who would like to try CyberArk Remote Access for securing remote vendor access to CyberArk, we are now offering a 30-day free trial.
+Learn more about CyberArk’s leading PAM as a Service solution.